Modulo-P/Cardano-Semaphore/docs/Ceremony/contribution.md

 Once that, you contribution is ready! :D

 Note: Beware that by any means you must not reveal your neither preserve your random contribution.
 This will vulnerate the security of the protocol, if at least one participant discard they toxic waste, the ceremony is secure.

 ### Share to your RSS

 When your contribution is ready, a link to share your contribution on X will be displayed.
 We need you to share your contribution publicly so the public knows that reliable person like you contributed to this process.

+It's important to share with us your contributions to facilitate the distribution process. **We will contact you for the 100 ADA reward through twitter DM once we verify your Gist and your ceremony tweet.**

 Thank you!